freedomofpress/securedrop-docs/docs/source.rst

 Tor Browser is a modified version of the Firefox web browser that also includes features protect your security and anonymity.
-If there is a chance that visiting the Tor Project's website to download Tor Browser might raise suspicion, you have a couple alternatives:
+If there is a chance that visiting the Tor Project's website to download Tor Browser might raise suspicion, you have a couple of alternatives:

 * If your mail provider is less likely to be monitored, you can send a mail to gettor@torproject.org with the text "linux", "windows" or "osx" in the body